thephpleague/plates/README.md

 }
 ```

-To use this extension in your template, first call the primary method, then the secondary methods:
+To use this extension in your template, first call the primary function, then the secondary functions:

 ```php
 <p>Hello, <?=$this->case()->upper($this->firstname)?> <?=$this->case()->lower($this->firstname)?>.</p>